-In accordance with s.
-102 of the NEL, s.
-311 of the NGL, and s.
-259 of the NERL the Commission has made this final rule determination in relation to the rules proposed by the Commission.
+In accordance with section 102 of the NEL, section 311 of the NGL and section 259 of the NERL the Commission has made this final rule determination in relation to the rule proposed by the Commission.

 The Commission's reasons for making this final rule determination are set out in sections 2.3, 3.3, and 4.3.